msnehagup/biztalk-docs/technical-reference/biztalk-settings-dashboard-group-page.md

 <tbody>
 <tr class="even">
 <td><strong>Enable fault tolerance</strong></td>
-<td>New starting with BizTalk Server 2020.<br /><br />
-Select this option to enable receive location recover from fault. <br /><br /> Receive locations can recover from transient errors instead of completely disabled by BizTalk.
+<td>Select this option to enable receive location recover from fault. <br /><br /> Receive locations can recover from transient errors instead of completely disabled by BizTalk.
 On error, receive locations will be disabled in the host instance where it is faulted and BizTalk will attempt to recover it in certain configurable interval.
 The receive location will continue running in other host instances.</td>
 <td>On, Off</td>
 <td>Off</td>
 </tr>
 <tr class="odd">
 <td><strong>Retry interval</strong></td>
-<td>New starting with BizTalk Server 2020.<br /><br />
-Set the interval in which BizTalk server attempts to recover receive location from failures..</td>
+<td>Set the interval in which BizTalk server attempts to recover receive location from failures.</td>
 <td>1 – 43200</td>
 <td>60</td>
 </tr>